scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

    macid.expected_utility({}, agent=2)

-*PyCID* can also be used to find subgame perfect NE (SPE) :cite:`selten1965spieltheoretische`.
+*PyCID* can also be used to find subgame perfect equilibria (SPE) :cite:`selten1965spieltheoretische`.
 A SPE is a NE where no player makes a *non-credible threat* - an action that, if the player is rational, they would never actually carry out.

 **Definition:** :cite:`hammond2021equilibrium` A full policy profile :math:`\pi` is a **subgame perfect equilibrium (SPE)** in a MA(C)IM :math:`\mathcal{M}` if :math:`\pi` is an NE in every MAIM subgame [#]_ of :math:`\mathcal{M}`.

-   .. [#] We refer the interested reader to :cite:`hammond2021equilibrium` for a definition of a MAIM subgame.

-The **Prisoner's dilemma** MAIM has no proper MAIM subgames and so the NE we found above is (trivially) also a SPE.
+The **Prisoner's Dilemma** MAIM has no proper MAIM subgames and so the NE we found above is (trivially) also a SPE.
 Therefore, to demonstrate how *PyCID* distinguishes between NE and SPE, we use the following example:

-**Taxi Competition example:** Two autonomous taxis, operated by different companies, are driving along a road with two hotels located next to one another - one expensive and one cheap.
+**Taxi Competition:** Two autonomous taxis, operated by different companies, are driving along a road with two hotels located next to one another - one expensive and one cheap.
 Each taxi must decide (one first, then the other) which hotel to stop in front of, knowing that it will likely receive a higher tip from guests of the expensive hotel.
 However, if both taxis choose the same location, this will reduce each taxi's chance of being chosen by that hotel's guests.
 The payoffs for each player are shown in Figure :ref:`taxipofig` and the MACIM for this example is instantiated in *PyCID* below

 .. figure:: taxi_payoffs.PNG
    :align: center
    :figclass: bht

-   Payoff matrices for taxi 1 (left) and taxi 2 (right) for the **Taxi Competition example**. :label:`taxipofig`
+   Payoff matrices for taxi 1 (left) and taxi 2 (right) for the **Taxi Competition**. :label:`taxipofig`

+.. [#] We refer the interested reader to :cite:`hammond2021equilibrium` for a definition of a MAIM subgame.

 .. code-block:: python